khayru/deep-learning-challenge/README.md

 Overview:

+the purpose of this analysis.
 From Alphabet Soup’s business team, you have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 Within this dataset are a number of columns that capture metadata about each organization, such as:

-The instructions below are now updated to use Google Colab for this assignment instead of Jupyter Notebook.
-If you have already started this assignment using a Jupyter Notebook then you can continue to use Jupyter instead of Google Colab.
+ for this assignment started using a Jupyter Notebook then you can continue to use Jupyter instead of Google Colab.

-Create a new repository for this project called deep-learning-challenge.
-Do not add this Challenge to an existing repository.

-Step 4: Write a Report on the Neural Network Model
-For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

-The report should contain the following:

-Overview of the analysis: Explain the purpose of this analysis.
+Data Preprocessing
+starates the data by saprte,traning value to check if there is neron  this model benn used to prodect the data
+i have three layers ths activation summer for the model
 Results: Using bulleted lists and images to support your answers, address the following questions:

-Data Preprocessing

 What variable(s) are the target(s) for your model?